June 14th Field Trip - Stormchasing & Dramatic Skies - West Coast Everglades City Area

 In tonight’s meeting we’ll be discussing light, natural light to be exact.
 And that light comes from the sun, even moonlight is a reflection of the sun’s light.
 I’ll go over all the types of light, show some images as examples, and give everyone some “homework” so that you can study light when you are just out and about.

-You’ll learn about temperature, direction, luminosity, and everything in between.
+You’ll learn about the different temperatures of light, the directions of light, luminosity values, and everything in between.

 This IS a hybrid meeting, meaning we’ll be meeting in person as well as doing a live broadcast via zoom (which will also be recorded).
 After the meeting, the recording will be uploaded to our website.